Does Your Small Business Need a Website?

 - You’re debating whether you should replace your old static HTML web page with something new.

 - You’re really behind the times and don’t even have a website yet.

 - You’re thinking of adding a blog to an existing website that is already working.

 - You have a CMS that isn’t working, and you need something better.

 It’s no longer good enough for your business site to only have a picture of the family or staff posing together, or a photo of the owner and their BIO on the homepage.
 (This worked well in the 90s but it doesn’t work today!)

-If you want a website that’s going to get more traffic than your competition and help your business grow, then it needs to be helpful and answer questions about real problems that your prospective customers are dealing with right now…
+If you want a website that’s going to get more traffic than your competition and help your business grow, then your website needs to be helpful and answer questions about real problems that your prospective customers are dealing with right now…

-You need a website that tells Google when their bots crawl your web pages that you are the expert and they should list your site on page one of their search engine results (SERPs).
-It that is true, then Google and Bing will send you traffic because you’re the authority who can help solve the problem.
+You need a website that tells Google when they crawl your web pages that you are the expert and they should list your site on page one of their search engine results (SERPs).
+It that is true, then Google and Bing will send you traffic because you’re the authority who can help solve problems.

 Here’s an example:

-If I’m a back pain doctor and someone types “back pain in the lower back” into Google, then a list of links shows up.
+You’re a back pain doctor and someone types “back pain in the lower back” into Google, then a list of links shows up.
 If your website has a page about lower back pain that has details and solutions for lower back pain, then the page should be one of the top 3 SERP listings on page one.
 The same thing goes for “fix leaky sink” or “car repair near me.”